Estimated reading time: 3 minutes

 Buy-Back Option and Conditions

 The buyer retains the right to sell products to the seller under specific conditions.
-The buy-back price is calculated based on the international market rate with a discount.
+The buy-back price is calculated based on the international market rate, with a discount applied.

 To qualify for buy-back, products must be in good condition and properly maintained.
 The seller reserves the right to inspect them before completing the transaction.
 This ensures quality control and fairness.